Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Monkeys could be a more subtle touch—monkeys might be better for an office or kid bedrooms.

 Last kitchen tip: add magnets to the fridge.

 The metal bedroom should have carpet instead of wood flooring.
 The mattress should have the perfect amount of firm-to-gentle ratio.
 The objects in the room should be clean-cut and smooth.

 Your bedroom should be based on minimalism.
 Don't overpower your bed with pillows.
 Put up clothes in drawers and on hangers.
 Hang up pictures in black and white.
 Opt for neutral colors, and don't pick a black comforter as it will make the room too depressing.
 I'm not a fan of black blankets.

 Add giant mirrors into the room.
 Furniture with wood should have glass on it.
 I would opt for metal-based furniture.
 The room should feel cool, not hot.
 It should feel relaxing, simple, and shiny.
 You want to display jewelry and coins.
 You can dive into more winter imagery than fall imagery.
 People sleep better in a cool room than a hot one.

 Your bed should be the focal point.
 Your comforter should be a different color than the walls.
 Opt for contrasts in this room: black walls, gray pillows, and a white blanket.
 Metal does well with juxtapositions of neutral colors rather than a mix of rainbow colors.

 Add flowers into glass vases where you can see the water.
 Flora should be based in fall colors.
-You could have a metal table < with a glass vase on top of it < with flowers... in fall colors < and all of this sitting below some ceramic art.
-Now that's some serious Feng Shui.
+You could have a metal table with a glass vase on top of it with flowers.
+The flowers are in fall colors and all of this sits below some ceramic art.
+Now that's some serious feng shui.